Where should you turn if you are sick or injured and cannot work in Illinois?

 Social Security

-Apply for temporary disability benefits through Social Security while remembering that your medical condition does not have to be permanent or last to age 65.
+Start your SSDI application early while remembering that your medical condition does not have to be permanent or last until age 65.
 You could be eligible even if you might return to work in the future.

 You must not be able to engage in any Substantial Gainful Activity (SGA) because of a medically determinable physical or mental impairment(s) that is either: